 He adds: “Radical changes to the alcohol duty system have been introduced, which will have far-reaching implications for how small breweries can compete against global breweries as well as other alcohol producers.
 The government has promised to review this after three years and it is imperative that this takes place to ensure they work for all small producers.”

-Slee believes the most pressing issue (for the whole hospitality sector as well as drinks) after the UK election “has to be fairness in taxation”.
+Slee believes the most pressing issue (for the whole hospitality sector as well as drinks) once a new UK government is formed “has to be fairness in taxation”.

 SIBA is calling for an increase in the Draught Duty Relief, which is a tax discount for draught drinks, including beer, sold in pubs.
 It means alcoholic products packaged into containers larger than 20 litres and below 8.5% abv qualify for a 9.2% lower duty rate.